CDLUC3/mrt-zk/design/states.md

 Batch is ready to be processed
 ### Held
 Collection is HELD.
 The hold must be released before the batch can proceed.
+**The Held state has not been implemented.
+The priority of supporting this state has not yet been determined.**
 ### Processing
 Payload is analyzed.
 If the payload is a manifest, it will be downloaded.
 Jobs are created in the job queue.
 ### Reporting